-If it’s a problem with your battery or the lights throughout your car, then you’ll probably need a professional mechanic to take a look at this for you.
+If it's a problem with your battery or the lights throughout your car, then you'll probably need a professional mechanic to take a look at this for you.
 Electrical components inside your car are complicated and are not as easy to fix as a fuse.
-When it comes to electrical car repairs, mechanics are equipped with the specialised tools and training to be able to diagnose any electrical repair problems that your car may have so it’s definitely worth taking your electrical car problems to the garage as this will save yourself a lot of grief.
+When it comes to electrical car repairs, mechanics are equipped with the specialised tools and training to be able to diagnose any electrical repair problems that your car may have so it's definitely worth taking your electrical car problems to the garage as this will save you a lot of grief.

 4. SNAPPED COIL SPRINGS

 Snapped coil springs fall under the list of risky repair jobs and are certainly one that you should not carry out yourself.
 Removing coil springs requires a spring compressor, which if not secured properly when trying to remove them, the spring may come loose and can fling forward with some force.
 Why take this risk when you could pass this onto a professional who knows what they're doing?
 This one is definitely a chore that's best left in the hands of a mechanic.

 5. WINDSHIELD REPLACEMENTS